 The goal of the cover letter isn’t to explain every aspect of your business.
 It’s just to spark interest and get a meeting with an investor where you’ll have more time to actually pitch your business.
 Keep your cover letter brief, engaging, and to the point.

 If you get an investor meeting, you’ll almost certainly need a pitch deck to present your idea in more detail and showcase your business idea.
 Your pitch deck will cover the problem you’re solving, your solution, your target market, and key market trends.
-Read our detailed guide on what to include in your pitch deck here.
+Read our detailed guide on what to include in your pitch deck here and for inspiration check out our gallery of more than 50 Industry Pitch Deck Examples.

 Executive summary and/or Lean Plan